EVerest/libocpp/README.md

 - on_session_started

-  this is mostly used for logging
+  this is mostly used for logging and changing the connector state

 - on_session_stopped

-  this is mostly used for logging
+  this is mostly used for logging and changing the connector state

 - on_error